chrisdill/raylib-cs/README.md

 			EndDrawing();
 		}

 		CloseWindow();
 	}
 }
 ```

 ## Custom build
-Gives access to extra modules from C#.
+If you need to build raylib yourself these are the current changes required.
 1. Add [raygui](https://github.com/raysan5/raygui)
-2. Add a C file with the following
+2. Add a file with the following
 ```c
 #include "raylib.h"
 #include "easings.h"